skyfloogle/red-viper/README.md

 =========
 In this fork at the moment I'm only fixing little things to test the code.

-Completed alignment of opcodes implementation to the last version of Reality Boy.
+Completed alignment of code to the last version of Reality Boy.
-Now I'll check mednafen to grab some fixes/improvement of V810 emulation

 ROM Compatibility
 =======